What is a DApp?

-A decentralized application (dApp) is a type of distributed open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
-DApps are visibly similar to other software applications that are supported on a website or mobile device, but they're P2P supported.
+A decentralized application (DApp) is a type of distributed, open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
+DApps are similar to other software applications that are supported on a website or mobile device, but they're P2P supported.
 DApps are considered part of Web3, the present evolution of the World Wide Web.

-DApps are built on a decentralized network that is supported by a blockchain distributed ledger.
-The use of blockchain enables a dApp to process data through distributed networks and to execute transactions. dApps are also often built using the Ethereum platform.
+DApps are built on a decentralized network supported by a blockchain distributed ledger.
+The use of blockchain means a DApp can process data through distributed networks and execute transactions.
+DApps are often built using the Ethereum platform.

-Distributed ledger technologies like the Ethereum blockchain have helped popularize dApps.
-The major advantages of dApps are that they are always accessible and do not have a single point of failure.
+Distributed ledger technologies, such as the Ethereum blockchain, have helped popularize DApps.
+The major advantages of DApps are that they're always accessible and have no single point of failure.

-Decentralized apps have the following three common characteristics and key attributes:
+Decentralized apps have the following three key attributes:

-- They provide decentralized storage.
+- Decentralized storage.
 Data is stored on decentralized blocks.

-- They offer cryptographic Decentralized blocks of data are validated and proven true.
+- Cryptographic support.
+The decentralized blocks of data are validated and proven true.

-DApps are both stored and executed on a blockchain system -- commonly using Ethereum.
-The app is validated with the use of cryptographic tokens, which are needed to access the application.
+DApps are stored and executed on a blockchain system, commonly using the Ethereum network.
+Apps are validated with cryptographic tokens, which are needed for application access.

-DApps are similar to conventional apps, as they use the same front-end code to render a web page.
-But dApp's back-end code is different, as it runs on a decentralized P2P network.
-This is what makes dApps free from the control of a single authority.
+DApps are similar to conventional apps in the front-end code they use to render a webpage.
+But their back-end code is different; it runs on a decentralized peer network.
+This removes DApps from the control of a single authority.

-While centralized servers and databases support a traditional application is supported by centralized servers and database, a dApp is supported by a smart contract that is stored on a blockchain.
-Ethereum is the most popular blockchain for running smart contracts.
-Smart contracts enforce rules defined in the code and mediate transactions.
-Since a smart contract consists of the back-end only and is often just a small part of the whole dApp, creating a decentralized app on a smart contract system requires combining several smart contracts and employing third-party systems for the front-end.
+While centralized servers and databases support a traditional application, a smart contract stored on a blockchain supports a DApp.
+Ethereum is the most popular blockchain for running smart contracts, which enforce rules defined in the code and mediate transactions.
+A smart contract consists of the back end only and is often just a small part of the whole DApp.
+Therefore, creating a decentralized app on a smart contract system requires combining several smart contracts and using third-party systems for the front end.

-The blockchain that a smart contract runs on is a ledger of data records that is stored in blocks -- as opposed to being stored in a central location.
-The blocks of data remain dispersed across distributed locations.
-All of the blocks of data are linked and ruled by cryptographic validation.
+The blockchain that a smart contract runs on is a ledger of data records stored in blocks as opposed to a central location.
+The blocks of data remain dispersed across distributed locations; all the data blocks are linked and ruled by cryptographic validation in the ecosystem.

 Benefits of decentralized applications

 - Fault tolerance.
-If a single node in the network is still working, a decentralized network can stay available, although performance may be severely downgraded.
-Because there is no centralized network, a hacker would not likely be able to attack enough network of nodes to take down a dApp.
+If a single network is working, a decentralized platform can remain available, though performance may be severely hampered.
+Unable to target a centralized network, a hacker would struggle to attack enough nodes to take down a DApp.

 - Data integrity.
 Data stored on a blockchain is immutable and secure because blockchain consensus algorithms ensure data stored in the blockchain is resistant to change.

 - Flexible platform.
-The Ethereum blockchain is flexible enough to enable the quick development of dApps for different industries.
+The flexibility of Ethereum blockchain accommodates quick development of DApps for different industries.

 - User privacy.
-Users do not need to submit their personal information to dApps to use any app-specific functionality.
+Users need not submit personal information to DApps to use app-specific functionality.